Contents

 • Parking

 One unique feature this card offers is reduced balance transfers.
 In your first 30 days, you can transfer up to your total card limit at an interest rate of only 1.95%.
-This rate will last 6 months, and a transfer fee of 1% will also apply.
+This rate will apply for 6 months, and a 1% transfer fee will also apply.
 On top of this, this card also offers Purchase Assurance and Extended Warranty Protection.

 PC Mastercard

-Along with the ability to earn points on your groceries and everyday purchases, there are also some great insurance and perks included with this card.
+Along with the ability to earn points on your groceries and everyday purchases, this card also includes great insurance and perks.
 These are:

 • Mastercard Global Service